lmccalman/spacerace/README.md

 ## Coordinate System

 We use "mathematical" co-ordinate conventions.
 These may be different from the conventions used in computer graphics.
+With respect to your screen, the coordinate system is described below:

 ![Coodinate system](coords.png)